gammapy/PyGamma15/talks/fermi1/README.md

 ## Abstract

 This talk will give an introduction to [Fermi](http://fermi.gsfc.nasa.gov/)-LAT data analysis with a focus on technical details about the files and data model, i.e. information that's not necessarily needed for end-users, but is important to know for advanced users or developers that want to know how it works "under the hood".

 ## Outline

 * Content and format of the various files (event list, IRFs, ScienceTools outputs)
-* Science tools analysis chain and how e.g. data selection cuts is communicated between tools
+* Science tools analysis chain and how e.g. data selection cuts are communicated between tools
 * ScienceTools Python interface

 ## References